impeccable-taste/impeccable-taste.github.io/_posts/2024/2024-10-05/2024-10-05-00-the-last-house-on-needless-street.md

 <span class="reviewsection">Do they say the title?</span> Almost, but nope.

 <span class="reviewsection">One sentence review:</span> I liked the cat narrator but the rest didn't live up to the hype Richard Bachman had created on the cover blurb.<br/>
-<span class="reviewsection">Rating:</span> Meh.
+<span class="reviewsection">Okay, more:</span> Meh.
 Maybe do not make your book depend on one specific twist nailing the landing.<br/>
 <span class="reviewsection">A simple way to improve it:</span> add a raccoon friend for the cat.

 <span class="reviewsection">Trivia about the ~~IMDb trivia~~ Goodreads reviews:</span><br/>